 I started writing at age 14 for my boarding school newspaper.
 I wrote about social and environmental issues, justice, equality, and religion.
-I those years, I dreamed of traveling the world and writing an adventure book like Evliya Çelebi’s Seyahatname.
+During those years, I dreamed of traveling the world and writing an adventure book like Evliya Çelebi’s Seyahatname.
 In college, my writing became more personal and imaginative.
 I wrote short stories and poems, but most of them were lost over time.

-Married Life
+Family Life

 Work